 - 1. The Horizontal Working Party on Enhancing Resilience and Countering Hybrid Threats (hereinafter "the Working Party") is hereby established. - 2.
-The Working Party will ensure support the strategic and horizontal coordination of the objectives specified below and can be involved in both legislative and non-legislative activities.
-The Working Party will be working under the guidance of, and reporting to, the COREPER, in particular in preparing and implementing relevant orientations of the Council. reporting to the Permanent Representatives Committee and to the Council, in its relevant formations. - The activities of the Working Party will be without prejudice to the work carried out in other Council Working Parties and Committees (including the Political and Security Committee), which shall-will remain responsible for their specific legislative and nonlegislative files. - 4.
-The general objectives of the Working Party will be to: - act as the dedicated Working Partypreparatory body on countering hybrid threats by inter alia enhancing state and societal resilience, improving strategic communication and countering disinformation; - ensure a platform to support a comprehensive and coherent approach in the above mentioned areas by providing a horizontal overview of the cross-cutting, transversal issues, and thus avoiding fragmented policy processes and decision- and/or legislation-making; - coordinate the activities conducted in the Council on countering hybrid threats, including and disinformation, and enhancing state and societal resilience in order to provide an overview of relevant activities in different policy fields, develop synergies between other competent working parties and committees, identify possible gaps with a view to ensuring progress whilst avoiding duplication of efforts; - discuss the way for the EU to deal with the consequences of activities that may constitute a hybrid scenario, taking into consideration the existing mechanisms and tools;
+The Working Party will support the strategic and horizontal coordination of the objectives specified below and can be involved in both legislative and non-legislative activities.

+The Working Party will be working under the guidance of, and reporting to, the COREPER, in particular in preparing and implementing relevant orientations of the Council. - 3.
+The activities of the Working Party will be without prejudice to the work carried out in other Council working parties and committees (including the Political and Security Committee as well as the Standing Committee on Operational Cooperation on Internal Security), which will remain responsible for their specific legislative and non-legislative files. - 4.
+The general objectives of the Working Party will be to: - act as the dedicated Working Party on countering hybrid threats, enhancing the related state and societal resilience, improving strategic communication and countering disinformation; - ensure a platform to support a comprehensive and coherent approach in the above mentioned areas by providing a horizontal overview of the cross-cutting, transversal issues, and thus avoiding fragmented policy processes and decision- and/or legislation-making; - Facilitate coordination of the activities conducted in the Council on countering hybrid threats, enhancing the related state and societal resilience, improving strategic communication and countering disinformation in order to provide an overview of relevant activities in different policy fields, develop synergies between other relevant working parties and committees as appropriate, identify possible gaps with a view to ensuring progress whilst avoiding duplication of efforts; - discuss the way for the EU to deal with the consequences of malicious activities that may constitute a hybrid scenario, taking into consideration the existing mechanisms and tools;

-- in this context, analyse options and identify tools to strengthen the preparedness and resilience of the EU and its Members States against hybrid threats and, disinformation, and enhance the ability to jointly respond, raise awareness and promote coherence of policies in the above-mentioned areas, as well as take part as appropriate and contribute to organizing joint exercises; - foster cooperation with other EU institutions, services and agencies, as necessary; - foster better coherence between internal and external security as well as other relevant policy fields of foreseen actions and initiatives discussed in different Council formations and, where appropriate, prepare Council positions on the relevant topics; - cooperate horizontally with other Working Parties and Committees of the Council of the EU, to avoid duplication of efforts and to ensure a coherent approach of the internal-external security nexus in the field of tackling hybrid threats, including disinformation, and building resilience; - work under the guidance of the Council and the European Council in developing new policies and ensuring their implementation and follow-up; - 5.
-In this context, the Working Party will examine relevant horizontal issues, without prejudice to the existing mandate of other Working Parties or Committees, and should focus, inter alia, on policies and initiatives to: - support a comprehensive and coherent approach towards countering hybrid threats and, including disinformation, inter alia regarding detection, prevention, preparedness, resilience, response, sharing of information and best practices, cooperation on joint situational awareness and threat assessments concerning hybrid threats in their various and evolving forms; - to ensure coordinated and horizontal continued implementation of actions including the 2016 Joint Framework, the 2018 Joint Communication on increasing resilience and bolstering capabilities to address hybrid threats, the 2018 Action Plan against disinformation and relevant (European) Council Conclusions, as well as other related actions as and when appropriate; - liaise with the Commission and the EEAS, including the EU Intelligence and Situation Centre on the above-mentioned fields, including providing feedback on hybrid threat-related intelligence production as well as utiliszing intelligence products in its work;
+- in this context, analyse options and identify tools to strengthen the preparedness and the resilience of the EU and its Members States, and enhance the ability to jointly respond, raise awareness and promote coherence of policies in the above-mentioned areas, as well as take part as appropriate and contribute to organizing joint exercises; - foster cooperation with other EU institutions, services and agencies, as necessary; - cooperate horizontally with other working parties and committees of the Council of the EU, to avoid duplication of efforts and to contribute to a coherent approach of the internal-external security nexus in the abovementioned areas; - 5.
+In this context, the Working Party will examine relevant horizontal issues, without prejudice to the existing mandate of other working parties or committees, and should focus, inter alia, on policies and initiatives to: - support a comprehensive and coherent approach towards countering hybrid threats, and disinformation, inter alia regarding detection, prevention, preparedness, resilience, response, sharing of information and best practices, contributing to a common EU understanding of hybrid threats, cooperation on joint situational awareness and threat assessments concerning hybrid threats in their various and evolving forms; - facilitate coordinated and horizontal continued implementation of actions, including those identified in the 2016 Joint Framework, the 2018 Joint Communication on increasing resilience and bolstering capabilities to address hybrid threats, the 2018 Action Plan against disinformation and relevant European Council and Council Conclusions, as well as other related actions as and when appropriate; - liaise with the EU Intelligence and Situation Centre on the above-mentioned fields, including providing feedback on hybrid threat-related intelligence production as well as utilising intelligence products in its work;